lewagon/dotfiles/04-Front-End/README.md

 - Using flexboxes for horizontal or vertical alginment of components
 - Using CSS grid to build mosaic of cards

-## `04 JavaScript Basics`
+## `04 JS & DOM`

 First day of the JavaScript submodule!
 JavaScript is THE programming language that is understood by browsers.
 It's still a programming language, like Ruby, with types, variables, functions etc. But the syntax in JavaScript is different from Ruby's, so you need to familiarise with it.

+On this day, we will also introduce the DOM – how the browser processes the HTML webpage – and how we can use JavaScript to interact with it.

-For today's challenges, we'll leave the browser and go back to the terminal to play with algorithmics in JavaScript!
+For today's challenges, we'll practice the syntax of JavaScript by writing a few functions and playing with DOM elements in the browser.

+## `05 Iterators & Events`

+Now that we picked up the syntax, let's unreveal the full potential of JavaScript by adding the concept of event listeners.
+We will also have a look at the different user events we can listen to with JavaScript in order to build highly dynamic interfaces.

+We will also use the `forEach` iterator to loop over arrays and manipulate or play with the DOM.

+## `06 HTTP & API`

+Let's rehearse the basics of the Web with HTTP requests / response cycles.

+The objective of this day is to get make sure you know how to communicate with APIs by sending them requests HTTP requests!
+Also, you will learn how to decipher their responses and how to manipulate the data you get back.

 Then, instead of the live-code it's Pitch Night!
 You will have 5 minutes to pitch your idea in front of the class.
 Have a look at `Front-End/Bootstrap/Pitch-Preparation` if you want a head-start on preparing.

-## `05 DOM & Events`

-Now that we picked up the syntax, let's go back to the browser and use JavaScript as a front-end language.
-On this day, we will introduce the DOM – how the browser processes the HTML webpage – and how we can use JavaScript to interact with it.

-We will also have a look at the different user events we can listen to with JavaScript in order to build highly dynamic interfaces.

-## `06 HTTP & AJAX`
+## `07 AJAX`

-Let's rehearse the basics of the Web with HTTP requests / response cycles.

 We will discover how to fetch content dynamically using AJAX and JavaScript without having to reload the page.

-## `07 JavaScript Plugins`

-In this lecture, we will download external JavaScript packages with **[Yarn](https://yarnpkg.com/en/)** and use them in our interfaces.
-We'll also see how to organise our code in several files in a front-end app.
+In the previous unit, you've been using `fetch()` without going into details.
+Today, we'll go deeper into the concept of AJAX and how to use it to fetch data from an API.

+## `08 Templating`

+This unit is about discovering the concept of JS templating.

+This is a technique that allows you to generate HTML code from a JavaScript object.
+It's a very powerful technique that will allow you to build dynamic webpages without having to write HTML code by hand.

+Also, you will discover some powerful front-end frameworks like Vue.js or React which are being used to build modern web applications.

+## `09 Stimulus JS`

+At Le Wagon, we like to do things the Rails way.
+We use the default settings advised by the Rails team.

+[Stimulus](https://stimulus.hotwired.dev/) is a framework created by the Rails team designed to build on your HTML to enable JavaScript.

-## `08 Product Design Sprint`
+## `10 Product Design Sprint`

 This is a special day. **No coding 😱, just prototyping and Product design 🖌🖍📝**.
 The objective is to: